The iconic blue sky Kyiv cathedral

 St. Michael’s Golden-Domed Monastery is one of the main temples of the Ukrainian Orthodox Church.
-It is devoted to the heavenly patron of the city – the Archangel Michael.
-Built in the 12th century, but raised from ruins in the 20th century, it is considered to be one of the most honored places among the pilgrims.
+It is devoted to the heavenly patron of the city – Archangel Michael.
+Built in the 12th century, but raised from ruins in the 20th century, it is considered one of the most revered places of Ukrainian Orthodox believers.

-According to the Primary Chronicle, history of the Monastery starts from July 11, 1108.
-It runs that Prince Sviatopolk II Iziaslavych built a stone temple and dedicated it to his own patron saint Michael the Archangel.
-It was decorated with marble, mosaics, and precious icons.
-The cathedral domes were probably the first in Kievan Rus to be gilded and the cathedral was called “Golden-Domed”.
+According to the Primary Chronicle, the history of St.Michael’s Golden-Domed Monastery begins in 1108.
+It runs that Kyiv Prince Sviatopolk II Iziaslavych built a stone temple and dedicated it to his heavenly patron Saint Michael the Archangel.

-The whole complex of buildings on the territory of St. Michael’s Golden-Domed Monastery extended with centuries.
-It has undergone significant changes during the Mongol inasion in 1240.
-The Mongols damaged the cathedral and removed its gold-plated domes.
-After a serious of restorations during the 16th century, it gradually became one of the most visited and wealthiest monasteries in Ukraine.
+With centuries, around the cathedral appeared the whole complex of buildings.
+The temple underwent significant changes during the Mongol invasion in 1240.
+The Mongols damaged the cathedral and removed golden sheets from its dome.
+After a series of restorations during the 16th century, it gradually became one of the most visited and wealthiest monasteries in Ukraine.

-In Hetmanate times the cathedral aquired its gorgeous look.
-Of great importance were donations of Ukrainian hetmans at different times: Bogdan Khmelnitsky at his own expense restored gilding on the central dome of the temple in 1718, Hetman Skoropadsky arranged in the main church a new iconostasis, Ivan Mazepa donated to the relics of St. Barbara a silver shrine and a chandelier.
+In Hetmanate times the cathedral acquired its gorgeous baroque look.
+Of great importance were donations of Ukrainian hetmans at different times: Bogdan Khmelnytsky at his own expense restored gilding on the central dome of the temple in 1718.
+Hetman Skoropadsky arranged a new iconostasis in the main church.
+Ivan Mazepa donated a silver shrine to the relics of St. Barbara and a chandelier.

-At the end of 19 century St. Michael’s Golden-Domed Monastery occupied an area of 13 acres and was surrounded by a stone wall.
-At the gate, on one side were depicted heavenly powers and St. Metropolitan of Kiev Michael.
+At the end of the 19th, century St. Michael’s Golden-Domed Monastery occupied an area of 13 acres and was surrounded by a stone wall.
+At the gate, on one side were depicted heavenly powers and Michael St. Metropolitan I of Kiev.
 On the other side was the image of the 5th miracle St. Barbara and St. Prince Volodymyr.

 Until 1919 the monastery counted 4 churches:

-- Cathedral stone church in the name of St. Archangel Michael had 7 domes;
+- Stone church in the name of St. Archangel Michael, had 7 domes;

 - Refectory Church in the name of the John Evangelist, built in 1713.
 It was a two-storied stone church, the dome of which was iron and in 1848 was covered with gold;